-Table 9 below shows non-charter and charter technical career centers' apprenticeship student performance indicators.
+Table 7 below shows non-charter and charter technical career centers' apprenticeship student performance indicators.
 Apprenticeship students who complete a full year of instruction earn one OCP.
 Students leaving before one full year (or students entering late in the year) decrease this ratio.
-First Coast Technology College and LTC performed under the statewide average of all non-charter career centers.
+First Coast Technology College and LTC performed under the statewide average of all non-charter career centers on both performance indicators-percent earning an OCP and completion-to-headcount ratio.
 Advanced Technology College reported no apprenticeship students.